-As part of our compliance monitoring, we might contact you in the future and ask you to provide information about supports and/or services you have been paid for.
+As part of our compliance monitoring, we might contact you and ask you to provide information about supports and services you’ve been paid for.

 See the fraud strategy for details about the NDIA’s compliance approach, including what other actions may be taken.

-To show your claims are correct you must maintain complete and accurate records of supports delivered to Scheme participants.
+To show your claims are correct you must keep complete and accurate records of supports delivered to Scheme participants.
 These include:

 - service agreements

 - other documents that can validate the claim for supports provided.

-Providing this documentation allows the Agency to verify the quantity, type and duration of the support delivered if selected for a compliance review.
+Providing these records helps the NDIA verify the quantity, type and duration of the support delivered in a compliance review.

-We also work with the NDIS Quality and Safeguards Commission to ensure compliance and protect participants.
+- working with the NDIS Quality and Safeguards Commission to protect participants.

-We are constantly improving our ability to detect error and non-compliance with the latest tools and resources available.
-Doing this protects the integrity of the Scheme and ensures it is available to all eligible persons, now and into the future.
+We’re constantly improving our ability to find errors and non-compliance with the latest tools and resources available.
+Doing this protects the integrity of the Scheme and ensures it‘s available now and into the future.

 Where to go for more information

 If you have received a provider compliance letter you can contact us for further information on 1800 800 110.